llebkered/ci-starterkit/readme.md

 It uses normalize.css as the reset.

 ### SASS
-You can use either Compass or Gulp to compile the SASS.
+You can use Gulp to compile the SASS.

 ### SMACSS
 Based on Mina Markham's old V1 Sassy Starter.
 She has a new version based on atomic design.